-Hi, I'm Sarah Stewart.
+Hi, I'm Sarah Stewart: owner and lead trainer.

 Questions?
 Please get in touch!
 I look forward to meeting you.

 One more thing!
 Special thanks to my team:

 My spiffy website was created and edited by Arts & Drafts.

 Open Minds was started with a grant from the 2017 Rhyze Award .